cern-eos/eos/doc/releases/citrine-release.rst

 ----

 * [EOS-2951] - FST crashes while MGM is down
-* MGM: Fix find crash when a borken symlink exists along side a directory with the same name
+* MGM: Fix find crash when a broken symlink exists along side a directory with the same name
 * MGM: Fix creation of directories that have the same name as a broken link